Detention Basin & Storm Water Management Facility Maintenance

 In unincorporated St. Charles County, the maintenance responsibility for detention basins and storm water management facilities lies with the subdivision homeowners in residential subdivisions, usually through their board of trustees, and with the property owner(s) on commercial sites and private properties.

-It is critical that detention basins and storm water management facilities are properly maintained and to help ensure that they are, the county established an ordinance requiring the routine inspection of such facilities effective January 1, 2006.
-Section 420.020 of the County Codes, regulates the need to record, inspect, and require maintenance and repair to all of these facilities within the unincorporated county.
+It is critical that detention basins and storm water management facilities are properly maintained and to help ensure that they are, the county established an ordinance requiring the routine inspection of such facilities effective Jan.
+1, 2006.
+Section 420.020 of the County ordinances regulates the need to record, inspect, and require maintenance and repair to all of these facilities within the unincorporated county.

 Ensuring periodic maintenance and repair of detention basins and storm water management facilities will help reduce the impacts of flooding and erosion in the natural watercourses and streams and provide a greater quality of life for all stakeholders in the watershed.